Specific Opioid Addiction Treatment Options & Assistance

-Naloxone (also known as Narcan) can be a lifesaving medication that reverses the effects of an overdose from opioids (heroin, oxycontin, oxycodone, fentanyl, ..) is also available at pharmacies with trained pharmacists who can prescribe and dispense of medication.
+What is Narcan and how can it be obtained?
+Naloxone (also known as Narcan) can be a lifesaving medication that reverses the effects of an overdose from opioids (heroin, oxycontin, oxycodone, fentanyl) is also available at pharmacies with trained pharmacists who can prescribe and dispense of medication.
 In addition to pharmacists, physicians, surgeons, APRNs, dentists and other medical staff can also provide naloxone.
-See link below for distribution sites in Connecticut.
+Link here for distribution sites in Connecticut.